-The requirement to include a regional passenger transport plan in the RLTS (LTMA section 77(h)) was repealed with the enactment of the Public Transport Management Act 2008 (PTMA section 63(2)).
+The requirement to include a regional passenger transport plan in the RLTS (LTMA section 77(h)) was repealed with the Public Transport Management Act 2008 (PTMA section 63(2)).

 The Wellington Regional Public Transport Plan (PT Plan) is developed separately by the Transport and Access Committee (TAC) of the regional council.
+The PT Plan will have to 'give effect' to the public transport provisions contained in this strategy.